Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/README.md

 that you provide, allowing you to focus on business logic while the processor holds responsibility for managing the underlying consumer operations including checkpointing and load balancing.

-While load balancing is typically useful when running multiples instances of `EventProcessor` across multiple processes or even hosts, you can see it action in the below example, where we use an [InMemoryPartitionManager](https://azure.github.io/azure-sdk-for-js/event-hubs/classes/inmemorypartitionmanager.html) that does checkpointing in memory.
+Load balancing is typically useful when running multiple instances of `EventProcessor` across multiple processes or even machines.
+You can see it action in the below example, where we use an [InMemoryPartitionManager](https://azure.github.io/azure-sdk-for-js/event-hubs/classes/inmemorypartitionmanager.html) that does checkpointing in memory.
 We pass the `InMemoryPartitionManager` to both instances of `EventProcessor` so that state about which partitions are being processed by which instances of `EventProcessor` can be shared.